Raya and the Last Dragon is streaming now on Disney Plus: How to watch

-Our fascination with dragons continues, but these aren't the ferocious fire-breathers of Game of Thrones fame.
-Raya and the Last Dragon tells of a world where humans and dragons once lived in harmony.
+Our fascination with dragons continues, but the ones in Raya and the Last Dragon aren't the ferocious fire-breathers of Game of Thrones fame.
+The movie tells of a world where humans and dragons once lived in harmony.
 When monsters known as the Druun threatened the land of Kumandra, the dragons sacrificed themselves to save the people.
 But now the Druun are back, and it's up to Raya and a pill bug named Tuk Tuk to find the last surviving dragon and save the world.
 Here's what to know about the movie, and how to watch.

 How and when to watch